HolaYan/HolaYan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Hongiun Liu(Jan).
-I'm an undergraduate at CHU KOCHENHONORS COLLEGE of Zhejiang University with dual degree in bothComputer Science and Environmental Resource Management.
+I'm an undergraduate at CHU KOCHENHONORS COLLEGE of Zhejiang University with dual bachelor's degree in both Computer Science and Environmental Resource Management.

 My research interest includes Knowledge-Intensive Question Answering, Counterfactual Retrieval, and Applications of NLP methods in biology.